A-Olson8/Portfolio-2/README.md

 &nbsp;

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;The FAA also wants to know what are the most congested airports in the country (in terms of overall delays, late arrivals, and taxi in/out times).
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;The FAA also wishes to know what are the most congested airports in the country (in terms of overall delays, late arrivals, and taxi in/out times).
 The six charts below will allow them to see which which airports are consistantly congested across multiple categories.

 &nbsp;